 New Protocol to Fisheries Partnership Agreement between the EU and Greenland

-On Tuesday 6 February, the EU and Greenland have agreed on a new 3-year Protocol to implement the EU/Greenland Fisheries Partnership Agreement, which will enter into force on 1 January 2013.
+The EU and Greenland reached agreement today on a new Protocol to implement the EU/Greenland Fisheries Partnership Agreement.
+This Protocol will enter into force on 1 January 2013 and will be valid for a period of 3 years.